 Pollen is the most common cause of seasonal allergic rhinitis, sometimes known as "hay fever."

 Which plants produce pollen that cause allergic reactions?

-Plants that have powdery granules of pollen that are easily blown by the wind, include the following:
+Plants that have powdery granules of pollen that are easily blown by the wind, such as:

-Most flowering plants, such as roses, have heavier, waxy pollens that do not trigger allergies.
+Most flowering plants, such as roses, have heavier, waxy pollens that are not as easily wind-blown.

 When is "pollen season?"

 Each plant has a pollen season.
-It usually starts in the spring, but may begin as early as January in the western areas of the US.
+It usually starts in the spring, but may begin as early as January in the southern areas of the US.
 The season usually lasts until November.